imRyuukii/LoginPage/src/docs/database-implementation-guide.md

 - **Data Integrity**: ACID compliance and foreign key constraints
 - **Advanced Features**: Complex queries, reporting, and analytics

-The current system is already well-architected, making this migration straightforward and low-risk.
+The current system is already well-architected, making this migration straightforward and low risk.
 All existing functionality will be preserved while gaining the benefits of a proper database backend.

 ---

-**Migration Guide Created:** January 27, 2025
+**Migration Guide Created:** January 27, 2025,
 **Current System Status:** Production-ready JSON system
 **Target System:** MariaDB with enhanced features